 How it works

-Here are some things that you should do when choosing keywords for your Display Network campaigns:
+When choosing keywords for your Display Network campaigns:

 - Create ad groups for your products or services so we can show ads related to them.